Fengguan2022/FuheJin/content/about/header/index.md

 <!-- this is a subheadline -->

-I am a Mom, a PhD candidate, and a Course Instructor... yep, multitasking is my survival mechanism.

-After a decade-long career in multiple business organizations (2008-2018), I begin to pursue a PhD. in Leadership and Organizational science at Binghamton University.
+After a decade-long career in multiple business organizations (2008-2018), I begin to pursue a PhD. in Leadership and Organizational Science at Binghamton University.

+In the same year of enrollment, I became a mom.

+Parenting and simultaneously pursuing a doctorate degree is a supreme challenge, but it taught me to make use of small pockets of time and work in more creative ways.

+I’m devoted to become a researcher AND teacher, better able to "grow others."